Sabiha Rumani Malik

 She is an associate founder at the Lifeboat Foundation

-Also a transpersonal psychotherapist, she has worked with women and children in inner-city London communities.
+A transpersonal psychotherapist, she has worked with women and children in inner-city London communities.

 Scott is co-founder of Sanghata Institute of Social Entrepreneurship and Investment and of Sanghata Global.
 He is a Senior Consultant at DLA Piper, a global law firm with lawyers located in more than 30 countries.
 He is an attorney and legal academic whose work concentrates on international public and private law, natural resource development and human rights matters.